Last Updated: January 22nd

 If love isn’t in the air, it’s sure to be on Netflix.
 The streaming giant has a host of swoon-worthy titles guaranteed to sweep you off your feet.
-There are high school rom-coms, ’60s coming-of-age stories, period drama, World War II romances, and plenty of forbidden love affairs to keep things juicy.
+There are high school rom-coms, period dramas, World War II romances, and plenty of forbidden love affairs to keep things juicy.
 (Be still our beating hearts.)
 Of course, because there are so many romantic films to choose from, we’ve chosen the cream of the crop.
 Grab some tissues and get ready to melt over the best romances on Netflix right now.

 2. Blue Is The Warmest Color (2013)

 When this French coming-of-age drama premiered in 2013, it sparked plenty of controversies.
 The film centers on a blooming romance between a naïve teenager named Adele and her free-spirited lover, Emma.
 Praised for painting an honest portrait of a lesbian romance on screen while also scrutinized for its sometimes graphic sexual content, the film marked a turning point in how the LGBTQ community was represented on film and gave people a heartbreaking look at a young woman discovering herself and her sexual identity in an unforgiving world.

 3. To All The Boys I’ve Loved Before (2018)

 Run Time: 99 mins | IMDb: 7.2/10